E2 Visa Processing Time: What to Expect

 The E2 visa is based on a treaty, so in order to qualify for an E2 visa, you must possess the nationality of a country that has an E2 treaty with the United States.

-The E2 visa is a non-immigrant visa, meaning that it is temporary and does not lead to a green card.
+The E2 visa process involves a non-immigrant visa, meaning that it is temporary and does not lead to a green card.
 However, the E2 visa can be renewed without limit, as long as the E2 business continues to satisfy the E2 visa requirements.

 To get an E2 visa, there are 8 main requirements: